 Climate Planning

-Irvington is working with CAPI, the Climate Action Planning Institute, an initiative of ICLEI, the International Council for Local Environmental Initiatives, the Hudson Valley Regional Council and the County, working with 8 other Westchester municipalities to create a Climate Action Plan.
-The first meeting was held Feb 2, 2023 and the process will take place over 16 months.
+Irvington is worked with CAPI, the Climate Action Planning Institute, an initiative of ICLEI, the International Council for Local Environmental Initiatives, the Hudson Valley Regional Council and the County, and 8 other Westchester municipalities to create a Climate Action Plan (CAP).
+The first meeting was held Feb 2, 2023 and the process took 16 months.
+A summary and comparison of municipal results can be found here.
+Irvington had he highest municipal emissions per population.

-As the first step in creating a Climate Action Plan, Irvington has collected and analyzed the data for the Ivington Government Greenhouse Gas Inventory Report which can be seen here.
-A simplified slidedeck was presented to the Village Board of Trustees on Aug 16, 2024 which can be watched here from :47.
-After meeting with Department Heads, a preliminary overview of mitigation strategies was assembled in a presentation deck for the Board of Trustees which you can watch here, from 1:15.
-We are currently forecast modeling greenhouse gas emissions reductions with these mitigation strategies in mind, to help prioritize strategies to meet emissions goals.
+As the first step in creating a Climate Action Plan, Irvington has collected and analyzed the data for the Irvington Government Greenhouse Gas Inventory Report.
+A simplified slidedeck was presented to the Village Board of Trustees on Aug 16, 2023 (which can be watched here from :47).
+After meeting with Department Heads, a preliminary overview of mitigation strategies was assembled in a presentation deck for the Board of Trustees, on 12/18/2023 (which you can watch here, from 1:15).
+Irvington Green hosted a Climate Plan Workshop with the public on March 6th 2024, (photos and slidedeck can be found by scrolling down the Events page here).
+Following this, the Government Operations Climate Action Plan, or GOCAP, was presented to the Village Board on April 10th 2024.
+The presentation can be found here (and the meeting can be seen here from 44:17).
+The final Government Operations Climate Action Plan was adopted June 17th 2024.

 Hazard Mitigation Planning